How Business can Support Nature to Prevent Pandemics

-This Business in the Community (BITC) member-only factsheet outlines ways businesses and their employees can support nature recovery.
-By re-evaluating their relationship with nature businesses can contribute to reducing future pandemic risk.
+This Business in the Community (BITC) factsheet on nature recovery and pandemics outlines ways businesses and their employees can support nature recovery.
+By re-evaluating their relationship with nature, businesses can reduce future pandemic risk.
 Investment in more nature-based solutions, both locally and throughout supply chains, will enable business to increase their resilience and secure responsible finance.

 What can businesses do to support nature recovery and reduce the risk of future pandemics?

 All organisations can have an impact through;

 - responsible sourcing through supply chains and their services

 - operating sustainable procurement that supports circular economy.

 In particular organisations working in agriculture, food and drink; finance and insurance; construction and facilities management can play a leading role in advocating for change.